AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-isolation.md

 ## How can I achieve test isolation?

-This is difficult to do given how large the Magento application is, but a systematic approach can ensure a high level of confidence in you test's isolation.
+This is difficult to do given how large the Adobe Commerce and Magento Open Source applications are, but a systematic approach can ensure a high level of confidence in you test's isolation.

 ### Cleaning up data